Revisiting Neutrino Masses In Clockwork Models: Acknowledgement

-The author would like to express his sincere gratitude to Prof. Sudhir Vempati for the insightful discussions and guidance throughout the research process.
-The author would also like to thank G. Kurup for the clarification of their work in the same direction.
-AS thanks CSIR, Govt. of India for SRF fellowship No. 09/0079(15487)/2022-EMR-I. The author also acknowledges the open-source software tools and community resources that were invaluable in the data analysis and visualization aspects of this work, including Mathematica, Python, and the various scientific computing libraries.
-The code used by the author for data generation in this paper will soon be made available on GitHub for open access under a Creative Commons (CC) license to allow researchers to freely access, use, and build upon the codes, promoting transparency and reproducibility of the research presented in this paper.
+The author would like to express his sincere gratitude to Sudhir Vempati for his insightful discussions and guidance throughout the research process.
+The author would also like to thank G. Kurup for clarifying their work in the same direction.
+AS thanks CSIR, Govt. of India for SRF fellowship No. 09/0079(15487)/2022-EMR-I. The author further acknowledges various community resources and open-source software tools that were invaluable in the data analysis and visualization aspects of this work, including \textit{Mathematica}, \textit{Python}, and associated scientific computing libraries.
+All code used for data generation and analysis in this paper is openly available at: \url{https://github.com/AadarshSingh0/Clockwork-Mass-Models}, and is released under an open-source Creative Commons (CC) license to support transparency, reproducibility, and further research.